CHAPTERS

 Regional Advocacy

 Often, regional communities could use a bit more support and structure when it comes to influencing league policy.
 Students deserve to make their voice heard.
 Chapters are the perfect platform to consolidate student opinion and make your opinion felt.
+In the past, Equality in Forensics chapters have rallied around certain causes, including an Arkansas-specific Congress Resource Guide and the creation of a new West Virginia NSDA district.

 In-Person Events